mrfdev/CMI/Resources/FAQ/cmi-specialized.md

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Resources

-More information about CMI: https://www.zrips.net/cmi/ More info about Specliaized Commands:
+More information about CMI: https://www.zrips.net/cmi/ More info about Specliaized Commands: https://www.zrips.net/cmi/commands/specialized/

+#### Contributions

+Thank you Zrips for all the help with expanding this feature over time, it's helping the features on my server to be super flexible and dynamic!
+And for Cloude_LeCaw, Alax, and others from the Zrips Discord Community with helping explain things and help build this particular FAQ page.